 The individual status of directors is also reviewed on a yearly basis using an individual questionnaire analyzed by the Nominations and Remuneration Committee.
-The latter reports its findings to the Board of Directors, which is consequently informed about the status of each director.
+The latter reports its findings to the Board of Directors, which is consequently informed about the status of each director the director concerned being present, whether they should take part in the debate and/or vote on the agenda items in question, pursuant to the provisions of the Directors' Charter and the internal rules.